 We are all about helping young people.
-Our professions deal directly with education and story-telling every day.
-We wanted to start Zuiker Press as a way to combine our skill sets so that we could help educate young readers and adults of the challenges of today’s youth.
-Make no mistake, we are an “issue-based” company.
-Our mission is to save lives and inspire hearts through the journey’s of our authors.
+Our professions deal directly with education and storytelling every day.
+We wanted to start Zuiker Press as a way to combine our skill sets so that we could help educate young readers and adults about the challenges facing today’s youth.
+Make no mistake, we are an issue-based company.
+Our mission is to save lives and inspire hearts through the journeys of our authors.

 “How do you work with your authors?”

-In our process, we sit with prospective young authors to listen to their stories, and then work intimately with their parents, professionals, and loved ones to understand the underlying issues that these kids are facing.
-We spend countless hours with every family, cultivating meaningful relationships, and working face-to-face with the young writer to capture his or her story to present it in an authentic fashion.
+In our process, we sit with prospective young authors and listen to their stories, and then work intimately with their parents, professionals, and loved ones to understand the underlying issues that these kids are facing.
+We spend countless hours with every family, cultivating meaningful relationships, and working face-to-face with the young writer to capture his or her story in order to present it in an authentic fashion.

 “At what point did you realize that the graphic novel format was the right one for Zuiker Press titles?”

-To be honest, we trusted Dave Elliot, our Creative Director, when he told us to tell the story visually.
-Our job was to make sure every young author’s story was captured on the page through words and illustration, but we were open to how that could be achieved.
+Our job was to make sure every young author’s story was captured on the page through words and illustrations, but we were open to how that could be achieved.
 When we saw the first ten pages of our first book, we realized that the six-panel format suited our stories well.
 Our internal motto is very strict.
-We are storytellers using a graphic novel format to tell hard hitting stories through words and pictures.
+We are storytellers using a graphic novel format to tell hard-hitting stories through words and pictures.
 Our mission is to enlighten and inform by showing other young readers and their families that they are not alone in dealing with these topics.

 “What is it like to work with young authors to convey their story?”